jfikar/xhpl-aarch64/README.md

 8           memory alignment in double (> 0)
 ```

 The parameter `Ns` is the size of the square matrix Ns x Ns.
 The memory consumption is thus proportional to Ns^2.
 Ns=20000 needs around 4GB RAM, for 8GB use 28000, for 2GB use 14000, and for 1GB 10000.
-Try to use all the RAM as it improves the FLOPs.
+Try to use all the RAM as it improves the FLOPs, but you should avoid swapping as it drastically decreased FLOPs.

 | RAM (GB)  | optimal Ns |
 | ------------- | ------------- |